 There are plenty of refreshment options here – Y Gegin, Gweithdy, or the Gwalia Tea Rooms.
 They all serve good quality food that is cooked on site using local, Welsh products whenever possible.
 Surrounding it are over 40 buildings that have been reconstructed from sites all around Wales.
 Pre-booked groups benefit from 10% off in the museum café and restaurant on a minimum spend of £5 per person, guided tours and complimentary refreshments for the coach driver.
 Groups must pre-book their visit.

-- The Creepy Cardiff Ghost Tour is an evening walking tour for groups only, which starts outside the National Museum of Wales in Cardiff Civic Centre.
+The Creepy Cardiff Ghost Tour provide an evening walking tour for groups only, which starts outside the National Museum of Wales in Cardiff Civic Centre.
 The tour takes about an hour at a gentle walking pace and will include stories of dragons, reincarnations and hauntings.
 The tour is also wheelchair friendly.

 Parking: There are set-down and pick-up points for coaches outside the National Museum of Wales and Cardiff Castle.
 The main coach park is located in Sophia Gardens, CF11 9SW.